-3 credits-This course offers a specialized study or project under the supervision of a faculty member and approved by the division chair.
+1 credits - This course offers a specialized study or project under the supervision of a faculty member.
 It may not duplicate any course already in the catalog.
 Students earn credit based upon the agreed upon credit and contact hours.
-Instructor permission required.
+This course can be repeated with different content for credit.
+Course may be taken for 1-3 credits.